jonasfugedi/tracing-poc/README.md

 This is a sample project to show how distributed tracing and log aggregation can be solved.

-The demo shows a client which makes two calls to a service A which calls another service B.
+The demo shows a client which makes two calls to a service B which calls another service A.

 Client -> Service B -> Service A